 38 Disadvantages of being a Freelance Photographer in Singapore

-The greatest benefit of being a photographer for all photographers is that photographers generally love phototaking (this is pretty obvious) and doing something you love or have passion in is definitely something many people are dreaming of.
-For me, I also love getting to know good people even though I do have very bad memory to the extent that I may not recall my clients' names clearly.
+The greatest benefit of being a photographer is that photographers generally love phototaking (this is pretty obvious) and doing something you are passionate about is definitely something many people are dreaming of.
+For me, I also love getting to know good people.
 Generally, most clients are kind to photographers since they need the photos from the photographers.
 So, it seems not so bad right?

 Exploitation from friends

 Some friends are more than willing to invite their photographer friend to their parties because he's able to help them to capture the moments, for free.
 It doesn't mean all these friends are being super cheapskate but, for sure, they don't know the actual cost of professional photography (cost of equipment, energy and time required for post-production work).

-The most insulting thing friends can do to you is to, out of goodwill (and/or cheapskateness), suggest you to help them with some shoots for free so that you can "build up your portfolio".
-They obviously belittle your existing portfolio and/or think no client is engaging your services.
+The most insulting thing some friends can do to a photographer is to, out of goodwill (and/or cheapskateness), suggest him to help them with some shoots for free so that he can "build up your portfolio".
+They obviously belittle his existing portfolio and/or think no client is engaging his photography services.

-Of course, this is probably an unintentional hurt and may actually benefit you if you are really new to the trade.
+Of course, all these are probably unintentional and may actually benefit a photographer if he's really new to the trade.

 Exploitation from clients

-There are various other ways clients will try to exploit you, such as asking you to turn up early for event shoots, instead of booking your timeslot earlier.
+There are also various other ways clients will try to exploit a photographer, such as asking him to turn up early for event shoots, instead of booking his timeslot earlier.